STo wax or not to wax?

-For many of us, two months of confinement without contact with the outside world was an opportunity to let our hair grow without waxing.
-This was an opportunity for some of us to question our society's relationship with hair removal and to free ourselves from this injunction, which is still very present today.
-Thus 38% of women and 27% of men acknowledge that they waxed less during the confinement and 18% of French people did not wax at all during this period.
+For many of us, two months of confinement without contact with the outside world were an opportunity to let our hair grow without waxing.
+An opportunity for some to question our society's relationship with hair removal, and to free themselves from this injunction, which is still very present today.
+38% of women and 27% of men admit that they waxed less during the confinement period, and 18% of French people did not wax at all during this period.

-This questioning of hair removal is part of a growing movement advocating a return to naturalness in the face of pressure from society.
-Movements like #Januhairy have emerged on Instagram: a contraction of the English word january and hairy, the challenge was to grow hair throughout the month of January, which gave way to numerous photos on the networks of people proudly showing their hair to challenge this social pressure that persists.
-Many influencers also take part in this challenge as well as many instagram accounts like lesensdupoil or payetonpoil.
+This reconsideration of hair removal is part of a growing movement advocating a return to nature in the face of societal pressures.
+Movements such as #Januhairy have sprung up on Instagram: a contraction of january and hairy, the challenge was to let your hair grow for the whole month of January, giving way to numerous photos on the networks of people proudly showing off their hair to challenge this enduring social pressure.
+Many female influencers are also taking part in this challenge, as are numerous instagram accounts such as lesensdupoil and payetonpoil.

-According to psychologists, hair is associated with virility and animality, while hair removal is seen as a sign of purity and hygiene.
-This is one of the reasons why hair is so hard to come by today, even though hair removal is above all a cultural practice that varies from one society to another.
-However, not shaving or waxing would have many benefits, especially for our health.
-In addition to the fact that not waxing saves us time and money, keeping hair means protecting our skin.
-Indeed, if hair is there, it is because it serves a purpose: on the whole body it allows the skin to stay well hydrated, and on the bikini area it acts as a barrier to possible bacteria.
-Rest assured, hair is not dirty, even during your period, no matter what sanitary protection you choose!
-Some studies even show that waxing the pubic area would promote STDs.
-Not shaving or waxing also helps to avoid cuts, irritations or infections.
-Studies have also proven that hair has an aphrodisiac effect!
-Indeed, the pheromones secreted by the body (especially the armpits and the pubic area) attach themselves to the hair, which gives off an odor and promotes sexual attraction.
-Keeping hair is also and above all celebrating your body in its natural state and learning to accept yourself more.
+According to psychologists, hair is associated with virility and animality, while depilation is seen as a sign of purity and hygiene.
+This is one of the reasons why hair is so enduring today, even if depilation is above all a cultural practice that varies from one society to another.
+Nevertheless, not shaving or plucking hair has a number of benefits, not least for our health.
+Apart from the fact that not waxing saves us time and money, keeping hair means protecting our skin.
+Indeed, if hair is there, it's because it serves a purpose: on the body as a whole, it keeps the skin well moisturized; on the bikini line, it acts as a barrier to bacteria.
+Don't worry, hair doesn't get dirty, even when you're periods, no matter what sanitary protection you choose!
+Some studies have even shown that waxing the pubic area can promote STDs.
+Not shaving or waxing also helps prevent cuts, irritations and infections.
+Studies have also shown that hair has aphrodisiac powers!
+In fact, pheromones secreted by the body (particularly the armpits and pubic area) attach themselves to the hair, which gives off a scent and promotes sexual attraction.
+Keeping your body hair is also, and above all, a way of celebrating your body in its natural state and learning to accept yourself more fully.

-In any case, it is up to each person to choose whether or not to remove hair.
-Some will prefer to be depilated, others don't dare to take the plunge yet, while the last ones assume their hair with pride.
-The important thing is to listen to yourself because it is not easy for everyone to face the gaze of others in a society where the sight of hair is still not accepted.
-Keep in mind that everyone is free to do what they want with their body, waxed or not, the decision is yours!
-A little bit of softness during your period?
+In any case, it's up to each individual to choose whether or not to wax.
+Some people prefer to be depilated, others don't yet dare to take the plunge, while others are proud of their hair.
+The important thing is to listen to each other, because it's not easy for everyone to face the gaze of others in a society where the sight of hair is still too little accepted.
+Keep in mind that everyone is free to do what they want with their body - waxed or unwaxed, the decision is yours!
+A little softness for periods ?
 Take care of yourself with our collection of pretty menstrual panties!